HadrienG2/subwoofer/README.md

   avoiding the L1 cache like this:
     * To constantly operate on the same tiny amount of data without compiler over-optimization, we need to apply very aggressive optimization barriers to the source Rust code.
-This leads to the generation of some useless but thankfully nearly-free register-to-register move instructions in the output binary.
+This may lead to the generation of some useless but thankfully nearly-free register-to-register move instructions in the output binary.
     * Because this code pattern is less common and the amount of input data is tiny, there is a higher chance that some CPUs will behave weirdly when